yebo7in/dailyplan/README.md

 - Share your plan with others
 - Track your habits
-- sync with other app
+- Sync with other app
+- Fillters: by dates, by priorities

 ## Screenshots